-Day 9: Salamis, Famagusta, Larnaca.
+Day 8: Salamis, Famagusta, Nicosia.
 The ancient coastal city of Salamis lies to the north of the border, near Famagusta (Gazimağusa).
-Christians rebuilt sculptures and archways throughout the former Cypriot capital following a fourth-century earthquake.
+Christians rebuilt sculptures and archways throughout the former Cypriot capital following a 4th-century earthquake.
 Large parts of the city remain unexcavated - a further example of the differing attitudes of the north and south towards cultural heritage.
 Founded following the destruction of Salamis, Famagusta, now the northern capital, was the island's most important sea port before 1974.
-Fly from Larnaca to London Heathrow, arriving c.
-6.00pm.
+Return to Nicosia for a walking tour of the north, including Buyuk Han, Selimiye Mosque, crossing the border to the south on foot.